 PreK (Age 3-5), Grades K-8

-Central, Far North Side, Far Southeast Side, Far Southwest Side, North Side, Northwest Side, South Side, Southwest Side, West Side
+Central, Far North Side, Far Southeast Side, North Side, Northwest Side, South Side, Southwest Side, West Side

 Collaborative Literacy is a comprehensive K-6 literacy curriculum that addresses all of the core concepts, strategies, and skills traditionally taught in the language arts block while placing the integration of academic and social development at the heart of student learning.